You Can Backdoor Personalized Federated Learning: Introduction

 \section{Introduction}

-Federated learning (FL) has gained significant popularity, which facilitates collaborative model training among multiple clients while preserving their data privacy~\cite{kairouz2021advances,li2020federated}.
-The non-IID (non-independent and non-identically distributed) nature of the data may significantly impact the model performance.
-To address this challenge, personalized federated learning (pFL) has emerged as a promising solution, as it allows personalized models for each participating client~\cite{mansour2020three,arivazhagan2019federated,fallah2020personalized,shamsian2021personalized}.
-A class of methods adopts partial model-sharing to achieve personalization, which involves splitting the client model into two parts: global parameters $\theta^{g}$ shared among clients and local parameters specific $\theta^{l}$ to each client.
+Federated learning (FL) has gained significant popularity due to its ability to enable collaborative model training among multiple clients while preserving their data privacy~\cite{kairouz2021advances,li2020federated}.
+In FL, FedAvg~\cite{mcmahan2017communication} stands as the de facto FL method, which updates the server model by aggregating the model parameters from the clients.
+However, the performance of the model can be significantly affected by the non-IID (non-independent and non-identically distributed) nature of the data.
+To address this challenge, \textit{personalized federated learning} (pFL) has emerged as a promising solution, as it allows personalized models for each participating client.
+Existing pFL methods can be broadly categorized based on the strategies employed to achieve personalization.
+These strategies include parameter decoupling~\cite{arivazhagan2019federated,collins2021exploiting,oh2021fedbabu,chen2021bridging,li2021fedbn,chen2022learning}, regularization~\cite{li2021ditto,t2020personalized}, clustering~\cite{sattler2020clustered,ghosh2020efficient,mansour2020three,ye2023robust}, and model interpolation~\cite{mansour2020three}.